WGIR (AM): WMUR-TV

 A few years later, Murphy decided to apply for a television station on Channel 9.
-Murphy had to compete against applications from WFEA, WKBR (now WGAM), and the Manchester Union-Leader, the local daily newspaper headed by William Loeb III.
+Murphy had to compete against applications from WFEA, WKBR, and the Manchester Union-Leader, the local daily newspaper headed by William Loeb III.
 Murphy won the construction permit, and WMUR-TV signed on March 28, 1954.

 Because WMUR radio was an ABC affiliate, WMUR-TV picked up programming from the ABC Television Network.
 WMUR and WMUR-TV broadcast from a Victorian-style house on Elm Street in Manchester.

 Change in ownership

 Murphy decided to sell the WMUR stations in the mid-1950s, with Madeleine M. Girolimon acquiring WMUR radio for $150,000 in 1956 and changing the call sign to the current WGIR.
 (The WMUR call letters remain on channel 9, which stayed under Murphy's ownership until a few months after his death in 1958.)
 Girolimon dropped the ABC affiliation soon after taking over.
 WGIR picked up CBS Radio programming in 1957.

 Girolimon sold WGIR to Knight Quality Stations in 1961.
 Around the same time, the station switched its network affiliation to NBC Radio.
 Under Knight, the station decided to reenter FM broadcasting, and WGIR-FM at 101.1 MHz signed on June 5, 1963.
 It largely simulcast the AM station in its early years.
 In 1977, the simulcast ended as WGIR-FM switched to a soft rock format.